jenkins-x/jx-community/sig-testing-&-platform-integration/README.md

 Membership to the SIG is open and we welcome new members to join!

 ## Meetings
-* TBD: Tentative time/schedule for this SIG meeting is every other Friday at 12:00 UTC UTC (*See your timezone [here](https://time.is/1200_in_UTC)*).
-The time for this meeting could very well change before the first meeting on Friday 4 September 2020.
+* TBD: Tentative time/schedule for this SIG meeting is every other Friday at 15:00 UTC UTC (*See your timezone [here](https://time.is/1500_in_UTC)*).
+The time for this meeting could change before the first meeting on Friday 4 September 2020.
+   * In addition, we may form alternative meetings that are at an APAC friendly time.
 * See [Jenkins X calendar](https://jenkins-x.io/community/calendar/) to add to your calendar.

 ### Schedule and Cadence